 UNH Sustainability Fellowships pair exceptional students from across the U.S. with municipal, educational, corporate, and non-profit partners in New England to work on transformative sustainability initiatives each summer.
 Sustainability Fellows undertake challenging projects that are designed to create an immediate impact, offer a quality learning experience, and foster meaningful collaboration.
-Fellows work on-site with their mentors at partner organizations for 10 weeks, supported by a network of Fellows, partners, alumni, and the UNH Team.
+Fellows work on-site with their mentors at partner organizations during the summer, supported by a network of Fellows, partners, alumni, and the UNH Team.
 Graduate students, exceptional undergraduate students, and recent graduates from any accredited college or university are eligible to apply.

 Fellows are expected to be primarily dedicated to their assigned projects throughout the summer, and also participate in a variety of networking activities, professional development opportunities, and presentations coordinated by UNHSI.
 Specifically, Fellows are expected to:

-- June 3 - August 16, 2019: work full-time on-site at the partner organization for 10 weeks / 400 hours.
-(The Fellowship term is 11 weeks, allowing for one week off, to be arranged between Fellow and supervisor.)
-Partner organizations are located throughout New England – see each position description for specific work location.
+- June 1 - August 14, 2020: work full-time on-site at the partner organization for a cumulative commitment of 10 weeks / 400 hours.
+(The Fellowship term is 12 weeks, including orientation, allowing for time off, which is arranged between Fellow and supervisor.)
+Partner organizations are located throughout New England – see each position description for specific work locations.

 - Complete a fellowship project according to the work plan.